omgitstom/stealthisrepo/factpack.md

 **SaaS Fact Pack**

 This fact pack is a comprehensive reference for understanding a company’s market positioning, business, strategy, and operational insights.
+It aims to help you achieve knowledge so you can make informed decisions as a Product Manager or Product Manager Leader.
 It can be customized for any SaaS across different industries.

 ## Market Overview